Skip to main content

 Supported Platforms

-RDK X3Ubuntu 20.04 (Foxy), Ubuntu 22.04 (Humble)Start smart voice module, parse voice information, and control the car in Gazebo
+RDK X3Ubuntu 20.04 (Foxy), Ubuntu 22.04 (Humble)Launch the intelligent voice module to parse voice commands and perform voice control; demonstrate control effects via Gazebo

-Note: Only RDK X3 is supported, RDK X3 Module is not supported.
+Note: Only RDK X3 is supported; RDK X3 Module is currently not supported.

-2. TogetheROS.Bot has been successfully installed on the RDK.
+2. TogetheROS.Bot has been successfully installed on RDK.

-3. The smart voice algorithm package has been successfully installed on the RDK.
-Installation command:
+3. The intelligent voice algorithm package has been successfully installed on RDK.
+Installation commands:

 sudo apt update